dotnet/docs/docs/csharp/programming-guide/concepts/async/async-return-types.md

 ## Task\<TResult\> return type

-The <xref:System.Threading.Tasks.Task%601> return type is used for an async method that contains a [return](../../../language-reference/keywords/return.md) (C#) statement in which the operand is `TResult`.
+The <xref:System.Threading.Tasks.Task%601> return type is used for an async method that contains a [return](../../../language-reference/keywords/return.md) statement in which the operand is `TResult`.

 In the following example, the `GetLeisureHoursAsync` method contains a `return` statement that returns an integer.
 Therefore, the method declaration must specify a return type of `Task<int>`.
 The <xref:System.Threading.Tasks.Task.FromResult%2A> async method is a placeholder for an operation that returns a <xref:System.DateTime.DayOfWeek>.